osxmidi/LinVst/Detailed-Guide/README.md

 "strings vstname.dll | grep -i d2d1"

+**Kontakt Player/Native Access updated info (Wine 4)

+The Native Access install seems to require a Windows 10 setting in winecfg, otherwise the Native Access install might get hungup on the ISO Driver Install.

+It's also probably a good idea to install winetricks cmd to avoid possible cmd bugs that might be in Wine.

+Dll overrides are probably not needed anymore.

 **Kontakt Player 5.6.8 and 6.0** (turn multiprocessing off).
 Requires Wine 2.0 and above

 Some additional dll overrides (below) might be needed for Kontakt and Wine 2.0.